 A pianist and singer Moira completed a BA (2007) and Mmus (2009) at Newcastle University where she specialised in conducting and composing.
 Since returning to Scotland Moira has continued her training in choral leadership and musicianship methodology with courses at the Royal Conservatoire of Scotland, the National Youth Choir of Scotland and with the Associated Board of Choral Directors.
 Moira’s unique style of musical directing is fuelled by her fascination in the relationship between music and movement and the Kodaly method of music education.
 She founded the worlds first juggling choir – Circus Voices – which she directs and writes for.

 Having sung with Voces Inauditae for the past year, she is thrilled to get involved with a choir that accepts the importance of social history and politics in choral music.
 We’re very lucky to have her!

-Chris Hutchings (Administrator and General Assistant) is a composer based in Edinburgh, whose works have been performed and commissioned by a wide variety of choirs, including the BBC Singers.
+Chris Hutchings (assistant director) is a composer based in Edinburgh, whose works have been performed and commissioned by a wide variety of choirs, including the BBC Singers.
 You can listen to his work at soundcloud.com/hutchingsmusic – including a few performances by Voces Inauditae! – and see his work at hutchingsmusic.co.uk .
-Chris sings tenor (sometimes bass) with Voces, and occasionally accompanies rehearsals.
+Chris sings tenor (sometimes bass) with Voces, and sometimes accompanies or directs rehearsals.
 He also sings in Greyfriars Kirk Choir in Edinburgh.